Arlington National Cemetery

 Crossing the Boundaries

 Second, while at the tomb I was witness to one of natures less than brightest individuals at work.
 A poor tourist trying to get a better picture decided to duck under the chain and walk towards the tomb.
 NEVER.
 DO.
 THAT!
 I was engrossed with watching the soldier walking and the precision of his every move I did not even see the person until his mechanical movements shifted and he turned his back towards us and bellowed out across the yard.
 His bellow was so loud I all but jumped out of my skin.
 He commanded such authority in the way he spoke and the words he used a rational person would have stepped back.
 Well not this less than bright tourist.
 He continued to walk towards the tomb.
 Again the guard yelled another warning and proceeded to take a few steps and you could hear him do something with his gun.
-The Sentinal carries a fully functioning weapon but it is unknown if the gun is actually loaded.
+Though he was carrying a gun, it is unknown whether or not the gun was actually loaded.
+Although the only person who needs to know if the gun is loaded is the guard himself.
 Thankfully it was at that time the tourist decided it was not worth the picture.
 Upon doing some research I was able to find out that the only time a guard will break the routine of the steps is to call out to a trespasser, a person who is sitting during the changing of the guards, or if someone or a group is being loud and disrespecting.

 Being Laid to Rest